Introduction

 I went to the RV parked just outside the lab and slept.

 When I woke, it was mid-afternoon.
-I took my time, made breakfast—just cereal with milk and a sliced banana.
+I took my time and made breakfast—just cereal with milk and a sliced banana.
 Then I took a hot shower and dressed for the day.

 I stepped into the December sunshine.
 The world seemed bright and cheerful.
 It felt wrong.
 I should explain why.

-My name is John W. Cook, PhD.
+My name is John W Cook, PhD.
 My oldest friend in the world is in the hospital.
-She has leukemia.
+Amber Petworth has leukemia.
 She's had a bone marrow transplant but it's not enough.
-Her donor was a younger cousin, and there is a small sample remaining but she can't donate more and more is needed.
+Her donor was a younger cousin and there is a small sample remaining but she can't donate more and more is needed.

 Emotionally, I'm on the edge.
 I know that I can be successful.
 I know that I will be but I've never had this sort of thing happen in my life before.
 Of course, I am only twelve.